Traces of Newton-Sobolev functions on the visible boundary of domains in doubling metric measure spaces supporting a $p$-Poincar\'e inequality: Introduction

 Note that the parameters $\rho$ and $d_\Omega(z_0)$ in the Hausdorff contents in \eqref{eq:Ass1} and \eqref{eq:Conc} are chosen to match the scale in question.
 This way, the statement is scale-invariant.
 If $X$ is Ahlfors $Q$-regular, then $\mathcal{H}^{-p}_\rho(A)\approx \mathcal{H}^{-p}_\infty(A)$, and we can replace $\Hcali{\rho}$ and $\Hcali{d_\Omega(z_0)}$ with $\Hcali{\infty}$ in Theorem~\ref{thm:main}.

 The requirement that $X$ be a geodesic space can be dispensed with.
-Indeed, the support of a Poincar\'e inequality guarantees that $X$ is quasiconvex, and so a biLipschitz change in the metric results in a geodesic space.
+Indeed, the support of a Poincar\'e inequality guarantees that $X$ is quasiconvex, and so a bi-Lipschitz change in the metric results in a geodesic space.
 By quasiconvexity it is meant that there is a constant $C_{\text{qua}}>1$ such that each pair of points $x,y\in X$ can be connected by a curve of length at most $C_{\text{qua}}\, d(x,y)$.
-Hence, the above theorem will continue to hold for spaces that are not geodesic, but in this case the constant $c_1$ and the factor $3$ in~\eqref{eq:Conc} will change to another constant that now also depends on the quasiconvexity constant $C_{\text{qua}}$.
+Hence, the above theorem will continue to hold for spaces that are not geodesic, but in this case the constant $c_1$ and the factor $3$ in~\eqref{eq:Conc} will change to other constants that now also depends on the quasiconvexity constant $C_{\text{qua}}$.

 If the space $X$ satisfies a $p$-Poincar\'e inequality for some $p$ with $1\leq p\leq t$, or if $0<t<p=1$, then we can still apply Theorem~\ref{thm:main}, since the space also satisfies an $s$-Poincar\'e inequality for all $s>\max\{1,t\}$.
 In this case, we only obtain that